kgilmer/elbey/README.md

 <img align="left" src="elbey.svg" alt="logo">

-A basic [desktop app](https://www.freedesktop.org/wiki/Specifications/desktop-entry-spec/) launcher implemented in Rust on [the `iced` UI framework](https://github.com/iced-rs/iced) for Linux.
-This project is intentionally simple and "low abstraction" to aid in discovery and experimentation (also known as "fun").
+A [desktop app](https://www.freedesktop.org/wiki/Specifications/desktop-entry-spec/) launcher implemented in Rust on [the `iced` UI framework](https://github.com/iced-rs/iced) for Linux.
 Upon launch, the program lists all of the locally installed desktop apps with a filter widget set above.
 To launch, hit `enter` on the selected item, or use the mouse.

 ## Status

 The application is functional in that desktop apps can be launched from the dialog.
-There is no caching, modes, persistent memory, custom theming, or other fancy features.
-But, you can add them yourself if you want!

-### Feature Ideas

-Things that might be fun to add to `ebley`:

-* ~Sort the entries by~ usage or ~name~
-* ~Use layer shell so window always on top of existing windows~
-* ~Implement page up and page down~
-* ~Add caching to speed up retrieval of the apps~
-* ~Show app icons in addition to the titles~
-* ~Allow theme to be selected from the command line~
-* Allow for custom themes
-* Generalize the utility to allow for any list to be used

 ## Tests